Nolan Arenado Player Props: Cardinals vs. Cubs

-Nolan Arenado -- with a slugging percentage of .711 in his past 10 games, including four home runs -- will be in action for the St. Louis Cardinals against the Chicago Cubs, with Justin Steele on the mound, on July 21 at 2:20 PM ET.
+On Saturday, Nolan Arenado (.316 batting average in his past 10 games, with two doubles, two home runs, four walks and 14 RBI) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Cubs.
+In his last game he had a one-hit showing (1-for-5) against the Cubs.

 Nolan Arenado Game Info & Props vs. the Cubs